trustedtech/06-WeatherDashboard/README.md

 # 06-WeatherDashboard
-A dashboard that presents weather forecasts using data from APIs
+This ia a dashboard that presents weather forecasts using data from APIs.
+The program combines HTML, CSS, Javascript, JQuery, and AJAX requests from web APIs.
+This was very challenging, but it helped me further reinforce many concepts.